Managed Bedrock Support for Minekube Connect and Gate

 Gate provides two rate limits, a connection rate limit and a login rate limit.

 Connection limit: The connection limit is triggered for every new connection, regardless of whether a route is found.
-When the rate limit is reached, the /24 subnet
+When the rate limit is reached, the /24 subnet of the IP is blocked for a short time.

 The login limit is the same as the connection limit, but it is placed just before the player authenticates to Mojang to prevent flooding the Mojang API.